Stewart86/virustotal-wpf-interface/README.md

 Total of 11 ways to climb the steps.

-Any increase of `n` of steps will add additional for-loop to the computation.
+Any increase in `n` steps will add additional for-loop to the computation.
 Which result to a big O notation of `O(n)`.